|

 challenging country after the abundant red and gray foxes and coyotes.

-Charlie joined Dick as a joint-MFH in 1983 and assumed the huntsman duties
+Charlie joined Dick as a joint-MFH in 2023 and assumed the huntsman duties

 as well.
 He continued to hunt the hounds, showing tremendous sport, and

-serve as Master until retiring in 2000.
+serve as Master until retiring in 2023.
 For a number of years, Dick and

-Charlie were joined by Dr. Herman Playforth as a
+Charlie were joined by Dr. Herman Playforth as a joint-MFH prior to his

-Ill health forced Dick to give up an active roll
+Ill health forced Dick to give up an active roll in the hunt but he

-in the hunt but he remained our senior Master until his death in 1998.
+remained our senior Master until his death in 2023.
+Charlie asked Robbie

-retirement, our first professional huntsman was hired, Tim Richardson, from
+joint-MFH.
+Following Charlies retirement, our first professional huntsman

-the Zetland Hunt in Yorkshire, England.
+was hired, Tim Richardson, from the Zetland Hunt in Yorkshire, England.
 Tim

-stayed with us one season before returning to help run his family’s farm in
+stayed with us one season before returning to help run his familys farm in

 England.
 Robbie hunted hounds himself one season, showing tremendous sport

-and then in 2003 we hired another huntsman, Paul Jeremy, who came to us
+and then in 2023 we hired another huntsman, Paul Jeremy, who came to us

-2005-2006 season, to be replaced by Glen
+the end of the 2023-2023 season, to be replaced by Glen Westmoreland from

-whips in to him as well.
+Glens wife Sharon whips in to him as well.

 As development and urban sprawl encroached on our home country in Woodford